doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

 {"user_ts": "2024-01-10T16:14:17Z", "id": 325252000, "name": "test_10_73"}
 ```

-As we can see kafka topic really have some data in it.
-On kafka-monitoring page we can observe that our **clickhouse-events** contains some data:
+As we can see, the Kafka topic really has some data in it.
+On the Kafka monitoring page, we can observe that our **clickhouse-events** contains some data:

 ![kafka_monitoring.png](./assets/kafka_monitoring.png)

-## Clikchouse delivery via Kafka Engine
+## Clickhouse delivery via Kafka Engine

 ClickHouse can read messages directly from a Kafka topic using the Kafka table engine coupled with a materialized view that fetches messages and pushes them to a ClickHouse target table.
 The target table is typically implemented using `*MergeTree` engine or a variant like `Replicated*MergeTree`.
 The flow of messages is illustrated below:

 Topic -> Kafka Engine Table -> Materialized View to parse -> Final Table:

 ![kafka_table_engine_flow.png](./assets/kafka_table_engine_flow.png)

 Let's create example tables: